broskiplaysyt/ES_RG350_Theme/readme.txt

 ES RG350 THEME
 Theme by Voilola based on "Pixel" by Rookervik
-Almost all the logos and console images created by Ruckage Version 1.0
+Almost all the logos and console images created by Ruckage and 1 made by BroskiPlays Version 1.0.1
-06/18/2020
+07/02/2020

 This theme is for Emulation Station, optimized for the resolution of RG350.